 Let me tell you, friend.
 Remodeling can be fun.
 It can be rewarding.
 It can be an adventure...

-But also... it can be hard and depressing and stressful and exhausting.
+But also... it can be hard and stressful and exhausting.

 When someone tells me they’ve always dreamed of renovating a farmhouse, I laugh and tell them I imagine a renovation would be fun if you had:

 - Unlimited Resources

 - Unlimited Money